hetida/hetida-designer/docs/sync.md

 Note that pulling overwrites the local directory completely.
 > It is strongly
-recommended to use version control and commit before and after puling and pushing.
+recommended to use version control and commit before and after pulling and pushing.

 Note that what is pulled and pushed depends on the settings in your .hd-instance